UNDER-GROUND/ FOUNDATION

 Our extensive experience covers driven and bored piles, flexible and rigid rafts, tank and stack foundations, retaining walls, underground pits, trenches, pipe sleepers, combined footings, strip footings, and isolated footings.
 Each design is developed in compliance with relevant codes and site-specific geotechnical conditions, ensuring safety, durability, and cost efficiency.
 By integrating structural integrity with constructability, we deliver underground solutions that perform reliably and support long-term operational success.

-OUR OFFERINGS FOR THE RCC SECTOR
+OUR OFFERINGS

 Architectural & Structural Design